albertwidi/go-project-example/README.md

 This is an example for Go project.

-The motivation behind this project is for me to learn and widen my limited knowledge about programming, project design, and concepts implementation.
+The motivation behind this project is to learn and widen my limited knowledge about programming, project design, and concepts implementation.
 In this project, we will try to implement business logic/flow into Go program for various use-cases.

 Some of them might not follow existing specs/standards, feel free to open issues, and please let me know.

 ## The Project

 The project theme is `Property`.
-We will try to build a Property application, where people able to search and book the property.
+I will try to build a Property application, where people able to search and book the property.

 ### Use-cases